S. 4199: Youth AI Privacy Act

 AI developers

-Any person designing, coding, producing, or substantially modifying a covered algorithm would be barred from helping process or transfer a minor's personal data to train a covered algorithm, except for limited safety-related purposes.
+Any company that designs, codes, or substantially modifies the algorithm behind a chatbot would be barred from processing or transferring a minor's data to train a model, except for limited safety purposes.

-They could not configure chatbots to advertise to minors or generate outputs promoting products or services when the deployer or developer has a financial connection with the seller.
+They couldn't configure chatbots to advertise to minors or to push products when the company has a financial stake in the seller.

-The FTC must issue guidance within 180 days of enactment and regulations within 1 year of enactment, while State Attorneys General can sue as parens patriae after notifying the FTC, unless the FTC has already acted against the same defendant for the same violation.
+The FTC must issue guidance within 180 days and full rules within 1 year, then enforce them.
+State Attorneys General can sue as parens patriae after notifying the FTC, unless the FTC has already acted against the same company for the same violation.

 Cost & Funding